When a new church was being constructed in the poorest part of town, Fr Dwight Longenecker wrote that the poor would see a new church rising.

 In the midst of this we are trying to build a beautiful new church…

 Notice he didn’t say we are going to build the most cost efficient building possible.
-He said they were going to build a beautiful church.
-A church that is well built with architectural features and elements can a beacon of Christianity in and of itself.
+He wanted a church that would reflect a faith that is true and solid.

 “Christ the King came to live among and save the poorest of the poor.
 Our church will rise like Christ the King–showing our neighborhood that Catholics still build beautiful churches and that we do so for a reason: because our faith is beautiful and Christ is beautiful.
 We will build a church that will last for a thousand years because we are committed to the renewal of our world and the renewal of this community.
 We will build a church that is true and solid because the faith is true and solid.